vi/udpexchange/README.md

 ## Small executable size

-This project is partly an experiment to create small executables using Rust while having access to libstd and using reasonable command-line arguments parser.
+This project is partly an experiment to create small executables using Rust while having (partial?) access to libstd and using reasonable command-line arguments parser.

     cargo build --release -Zbuild-std=std,panic_abort -Zbuild-std-features=panic_immediate_abort --target=x86_64-unknown-linux-musl --features=mini

 should produce a working 51-kilobyte executable.